+Learn all about the original settlement of Mortlach, the history of the distillery and much more.
 The easy and relaxing walk is led by Alistair a qualified Walking Guide Leader.
 It is about 1.25 miles and lasts about 2.5 hours.

-She has worked in a variety of hotels and event and conference management.
+She has worked in a variety of hotels including event and conference management.
 She is now a keen gardener.
 Her favourite whisky is Mortlach 16.